omarfoz/cloud-certification-program/cloud-basics/lab-2/README.md

 ### Creating a Virtual Network
-Used to create a virtual networking inside VDC to communicate instances with each other and router
+Used to communicate instances with each other and routers

 #### Follow the [Video Guide](https://kb.bluvalt.com/uploads/create_network.mp4 "Video Guide")
 ```